 King Kenny brought entertainment and a team carved in his image to the pitch, adding to the legacy that he carved out during his incredible playing career.

-Honours: 3 League titles, 2 FA Cups, 1 League Cup
+Honours: 3 First Division titles, 4 Charity Shields, 2 FA Cups and 1 League Cup

 Ronnie Moran (caretaker)